petebids/petebids.github.io/_posts/2023-03-12-spring-boot-transactional-outbox.markdown

 ## Credit to

 In tech, we stand on the shoulder of giants.
-A heartfelt thanks to the work of the following individuals for thier brilliant work than enabled this article.
+A heartfelt thanks to the work of the following individuals for their brilliant work than enabled this article.

  - Chris Richardson
  - Gunnar Morling